 Contents

-What is a lactate threshold test and why would I want to measure it?
+What is a lactate threshold test, and why would I want to measure it?

 What Garmin devices support measuring lactate threshold?

 You’ll also need a Garmin chest heart rate monitor.
+A chest heart rate monitor strap is required for the Auto Detect feature to work.

 - Press Menu > Settings